Jiangye-Song/EmailAgent/README.md

 All `generateObject` prompts must include the word "JSON".
 This is already handled in `src/lib/ai/processor.ts`.

-**Gmail returns 401**
-Your access token has expired and refresh failed.
-Sign out and sign back in to get a fresh token.

 **Docker container not starting**
 Ensure Docker Desktop is running, then:
 ```bash
 docker compose down -v
 docker compose up -d
 ```

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.